Editing order items

 Accelerated checkouts

 If you need to collect payment from your customer after you edit an order, then your customer won't have accelerated checkouts available through the new checkout.
-This affects checkouts like Apple Pay.
+This affects checkouts, such as Apple Pay.

-If you edit a B2B order after it's paid, then the foreign exchange rate for the added, removed, or edited item might be different than the rate that was previously used on the order.
-The foreign exchange that's current at the time of the edit is used for edited items.
+If you edit an order after it's paid in a different currency, then the foreign exchange rate might be different than the rate that was previously used on the order, depending on the type of edit you're making:

-For orders that you can't edit, you can refund the order, then create a draft order using the market that you want, and email an invoice in your customer's local currency.
+If you aren't eligible to edit orders in other currencies, or if you can't edit the specific order, then you can refund the order, then create a draft order using the market that you want, and email an invoice in your customer's local currency.

 Analytics

-If you edit an order after the day the order was placed, then the edit appears as a separate order in your reports.
-The reports display the edit as if it's a new order, even though a new order hasn't been created.
+If you edit an order after the day the order was placed, then the edit displays as a separate order in your reports.
+Reports display an edited order as a new order, even though a new order hasn't been created.

 If an order is in Pending payment status, then you might be unable to edit order items and discounts.
 Learn more about orders with pending payments.